 If you decide to use this substitute, a ratio of 1 part lemon zest to 3 parts common thyme should provide you with a good approximation of the lemon thyme flavor.

 –> Learn More: Thyme Vs. Lemon Thyme – How Do They Compare?

 A decent second choice: Lemon verbena

-Lemon verbena leaves can be tough so your options are to chop it very finely before adding it to a dish or use it like bay leaves, which means that you would add it whole to the food and then remove it before serving the dish.
+Lemon verbena leaves can be tough, so your options are to chop it very finely before adding them to a dish.
+Or use it like bay leaves, which means that you would add them whole to the food and then remove it before serving the dish.

 Note that lemon verbena is known for its pungency.
 This means that when using it in place of lemon thyme, you should add it in small amounts and taste after each addition to find the right flavor profile.